bobbybee/markov/README.md

 # markov

-Markov chains are imported in nested JSON format (second order).
-Compile them to a file named "chain.txt" with transpile.js.
-Then, markov.cpp will generate text from them, easily linkable
+Generate Markov chains using generate.py:

+    $ cat <corpus-text> | ./generate.py

+This will save a JSON Markov chain to chain.json.
+Then, run transpile.py:

+    $ ./transpile.py chain.json > chain

+You can then load "chain" from markov.cpp.